sawicki/LED-Count/README.md

 - ESP8266 module (e.g., NodeMCU, Wemos D1 Mini)
 - WS2812 LED Strip
-- Power Supply for the LED strip
+- Power Supply for the LED strip (since you are only lighting one LED at a time,  power from the USB connection should be fine)
 - Connecting wires

 ## Software Requirements